akka/akka/akka-docs/java/typed-actors.rst

 .. includecode:: code/akka/docs/actor/TypedActorDocTestBase.java
    :include: typed-actor-create2

-Since you supply a Props, you can specify which dispatcher to use, what the default timeout should be used and more.
+Since you supply a ``Props``, you can specify which dispatcher to use, what the default timeout should be used and more.
-Now, our Squarer doesn't have any methods, so we'd better add those.
+Now, our ``Squarer`` doesn't have any methods, so we'd better add those.

 .. includecode:: code/akka/docs/actor/TypedActorDocTestBase.java
    :include: imports,typed-actor-iface

-Alright, now we've got some methods we can call, but we need to implement those in SquarerImpl.
+Alright, now we've got some methods we can call, but we need to implement those in ``SquarerImpl``.

 .. includecode:: code/akka/docs/actor/TypedActorDocTestBase.java
    :include: imports,typed-actor-impl